telerik-boneyard/platform-friends-windowsphone/README.md

 1. Go to your app.
 2. Click the Backend Services project that you are using.
 3. Navigate to **Users > Authentication**.
-4. Click the Facebook check box.
+4. Ensure that the Facebook box is checked.

 > Note that if you intend to use the code for a production app you need to set up your own Facebook application and adjust the Facebook app ID as follows: